IUT’s guide to setting up a Tenants’ Association

 A tenants’ association can consist of a group of people, large or small, living in a block, street an area, region, city or even a country, who have come together to take up issues of common concern in relation to their housing, community and environment.
 There are many reasons why people may decide to get together to form an association, whether to campaign for or against something, to gain a greater voice, or to gain a sense of community.
 We have many great experiences within the IUT family!

 In some countries there are laws that govern and facilitate the setting up of associations.
 The list below aims to set up the issues that need to be considered.
-There are also examples attached including from Denmark with a detailed guide on how the tenants’ association works there and examples statutes from the Czech Republic and Germany.
+There are also examples attached with more detailed guides on how to engage and set up tenants’ associations.

 The first ten steps to start a tenants association: